01 of 09

 How Are You Printing That?

-There are tons of options available to you with printing your wedding invitations – offset, letterpress, engraved, thermography.
+There are tons of options available to you for printing your wedding invitations—offset, letterpress, engraved, thermography.
 You can even print on wood or acrylic.
 Each of these printing techniques will lend a different vibe to your invites so think carefully about your vision and what you want to achieve.
-Don't know what these terms mean?
-Check out this Guide to the Lingo of Wedding Invitations